JonnieSparkles/app-factory/README.md

 - [Technical Implementation](./docs/DYNAMIC_DEPLOYMENT.md) - How dynamic deployment works
 - [Edge Cases & Troubleshooting](./docs/DEPLOYMENT_SCENARIOS_AND_EDGE_CASES.md) - Comprehensive deployment scenarios

+## Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## Dependencies

 - `@ardrive/turbo-sdk` - Arweave uploads with fiat payments